Can You Sue If You Fall on Ice?

 New York is no stranger to inclement winter weather.
 But icy conditions do not justify negligence that was the result of a property owner’s failure to keep their premises reasonably free from hazards.
 If you slip on ice and you are injured, you need to hold the liable party accountable.

 Can you sue after falling on ice?
-You can with the help of a premise liability attorney in New York.
+You can with the help of a premises liability attorney in New York.
 Your legal representative will make sure you receive fair compensation for any injuries that happened as a result of your slip and fall accident.

 Who Is Liable If I Slip on Ice in New York?